nuclearpasta/react-native-drax/README.md

 ## Acknowledgments

 The initial version of this library was written by [Joe Lafiosca](https://github.com/lafiosca) over the course of December 2019.
 Joe would like to give thanks to Nuclear Pasta co-founder Mark Thomas for being patient with the development process.
 Joe would also like to give thanks to Lena Raine, Tom Jenkinson, Rollie Pemberton, David Minnick, Tim Smith, and Danny Baranowsky for providing most of the coding background music that inspired this work.

+Special thanks go to the folks who have contributed donations toward this project.
+(If you are a sponsor and would like your name listed here, please let me know!
+I do not want to make assumptions about people's privacy preferences.)